RY997/Thesis/thesis.typ

 === Realized Goals
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Summarize the achieved goals by repeating the realized requirements or use cases stating how you realized them.
-]

 Several goals outlined in the functional requirements have been successfully achieved.
 Firstly, FR1 enables users to engage in a chat with Iris directly within the Code Editor.
 Building upon this, FR2 introduces a feature where Iris not only comprehends user requests but also suggests a plan of action for adapting the exercise based on the user's input, displayed within the chat window.
 Users can thoroughly review the proposed exercise plan, as facilitated by FR3.

 Additionally, FR5 empowers users to execute the exercise plan, triggering Iris to perform actions in the specified order.
 The system supports user flexibility with FR6, allowing the pause and resume of the plan at any point, effectively halting or continuing Iris's actions.
 In case of plan execution errors (FR7), users receive prompt notifications, and the plan is automatically paused for their attention.
 FR8 ensures that users can readily inspect the applied changes in the Code Editor; however, it is important to note that the comparison aspect of this feature has not been fully completed.
 Finally, FR9 caters to user convenience by incorporating a feature that allows clearing the chat history in the chat window.

 Collectively, these achievements signify successful integration and implementation of essential features, enhancing the overall user experience within the Code Editor interface.

 === Open Goals

-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Summarize the open goals by repeating the open requirements or use cases and explaining why you were not able to achieve them.
-Important: It might be suspicious, if you do not have open goals.
-This usually indicates that you did not thoroughly analyze your problems.
-]
-Moving forward, certain requirements are identified as open goals within the scope of the project.
-Specifically, FR4 entails enabling users to modify the generation plan, allowing for a more personalized and adaptable approach to exercise adaptation plan.
-Additionally, FR10 introduces the capability for users to undo changes made by Iris to the exercise, offering a layer of flexibility and control over the modification process.
-While these functionalities remain pending, they represent areas for potential future development and enhancement in the project, aligning with the overarching goal of providing users with a comprehensive and customizable experience within the Iris platform.
+Considering the collaboration of two individuals in 6 months, our primary focus lies on ensuring the quality of the main feature of the project.
+Therefore, certain requirements have been identified as open goals within the project's scope.
+Specifically, FR4 involves enabling users to modify the generation plan, thereby fostering a more personalized and adaptable approach to exercise adaptation.
+Additionally, FR10 introduces the capability for users to undo changes made by Iris to the exercise, providing a layer of flexibility and control over the modification process.
+However, due to the instability of the current online code editor, implementing this requirement has proven to be more time-consuming than anticipated.

 == Conclusion
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Recap shortly which problem you solved in your thesis and discuss your *contributions* here.
-]
+This thesis addresses the challenge of the complex adaptation process for programming exercises within the Artemis platform.
+This complexity not only drains instructors' energy but also hinders the provision of adaptive programming exercises for effective learning.
+Leveraging Large Language Models (LLMs), we enhance the adaptation process of programming exercises on the Artemis platform.
+By doing so, we aim to improve instructors' efficiency in adapting programming exercises and enable the platform to cater to students' diverse skill levels and learning needs.

+The thesis makes a significant contribution to the academic discourse surrounding the utilization of Large Language Models (LLMs) in educational technology.
+Through empirical data and analysis, it offers valuable insights into the capabilities and limitations of employing LLMs for programming exercise adaptation.
+These findings not only enrich our understanding of LLM applications in education but also provide valuable guidance for future research endeavors in this domain.

 == Future Work

-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Tell us the next steps (that you would do if you have more time).
-Be creative, visionary and open-minded here.
-]
+In addition to the aforementioned open goals, the following steps are proposed as future enhancements for the Iris code editor feature.

+=== Displaying Differences between Iris Changes and Original Content Enhancing user experience and efficiency, users should have the ability to visualize the discrepancies between the changes proposed by Iris and the original content in real-time.
+This feature would provide users with a clearer understanding of the alterations made and guide their subsequent actions effectively.

+=== Real-Time Sending of Exercise Content to LLM
+To enhance the accuracy and consistency of component plans and changes, Iris should be capable of receiving real-time updates of exercise content, similar to those made by users.
+This ensures that Iris adapts based on the most up-to-date information, improving the alignment between user actions and Iris-generated suggestions.

+=== Detailed Visualization of Response Process
+Iris could offer a more detailed breakdown of its execution process to users, providing insights into the steps taken during response generation.
+This enhanced visualization would empower users with a deeper understanding of the mechanisms behind Iris's actions, fostering greater transparency and trust in the system.